Can You Run Pro Email Marketing for Free in 2026?

 Cons:

-- No phone support ever.[4]
+- No phone support ever, on any plan.

 Is Upgrading from Free Worth $10/Month?